BurnySc2/sc2-planner/README.md

 # TODO

-Tasks that still need to be done, also see [issues page](https://github.com/BurnySc2/sc2-planner/issues):
+Tasks that still need to be done, also see the [issues page](https://github.com/BurnySc2/sc2-planner/issues):

+-   Overhaul income function - it does not seem to be accurate
 -   Change Website icon
 -   Improve GUI looks
 -   Add SALT encoding and decoding